 The plant and the cultivation of nutmeg

-The nutmeg bears apricot-like fruits.
+The nutmeg tree bears apricot-like fruits.
 These fruits have a yellow color and white flesh.
-Inside this fruit is a hard core nut with a dark brown shell.
-The shell is covered by the mace.
-Under the black-brown shell is the nutmeg.
+Inside this fruit is a hardcore - nut with a black-brown peel.
+The mace surrounds the shell, and under the black-brown cover is the nutmeg.

-The Nutmeg tree (Myristica fragrans) has a stature height of 5 to 18 meters and is an evergreen tree.
-It earns its first income from the age of eight, with the highest return at age 15.
-It has its origin in Indonesia.
-But today it is also cultivated in other countries such as South America, Africa and tropical Asia.
+The Muscat Tree (Myristica fragrans) has a height of 5 to 18 meters and is an evergreen.
+He earns his first income at the age of eight, with the highest yield at fifteen.
+It originated in Indonesia.
+But today, it is also cultivated in other countries such as South America, Africa, and tropical Asia.

-The nutmeg tree carries its fruits throughout the year.
-The main harvest takes place in the months of June, July and August.
-At the harvest all ripe fruits are collected.
-First, the shell and the pulp is removed.
-Furthermore, the seed coat is removed from the macis and dried separately from the nut.
-The black-brown kernels are then dried for 6-8 weeks on lattices on large wooden shelves in drying rooms until the brown nuts begin to rattle.
-Only now are the hard shells broken and the nutmeg is born.
-At the beginning, the brown nuts are still soft, so they are further dried until they harden.
+The nutmeg tree bears fruits throughout the year, and the harvest takes place in June, July, and August.
+For the harvest, they pick up the mature fruits from the ground.
+Then they remove the peel, the pulp, and the seed mantle of the mace and dry them separately from the nut.
+The black-brown seeds are then dried in drying rooms for 6-8 weeks on grids on large wooden shelves until the brown nuts rattle.
+Only now are the hard shells broken, and the nutmeg is born.
+In the beginning, the brown nuts are still soft, so they are dried even further until they become stiff.
 A tree brings up to 100 kg of nutmeg and mace.

 Storage of spices

-Put the ground nutmeg in a well-sealed container and store in a well-protected place.
-The room condition should be cool and dry.
+Put the ground nutmeg in a well-lockable container and store it protected from light.
+The room condition should be cold and dry.